xonq/cloci/README.md

 Kindly raise git issues for errors - if you can find the bug, even better!
 Documentation is currently in the works.

-Please also note that this software interfaces with the comparative genomics software suite, Mycotools.
-I am hopeful you will find Mycotools useful.
-Please find its manuscript and the [associated repository](https://github.com/xonq/mycotools).

 <br />

 ## PURPOSE